-It’s W-2 time again!
-W-2 forms must be prepared and provided to employees (with copies sent to the Social Security Administration) on or before Monday, February 1, 2021.
-Don’t worry if you’re not prepared—we’ll explain everything you need to know.
-Make sure you’re also aware of the newly updated penalties for late or false reporting, listed below.
+Even though it might seem ages away, W-2 time is fast approaching!
+Forms W-2 must be prepared and provided to employees (with copies sent to the Social Security Administration) on or before Wednesday, February 1, 2023.
+Don’t worry if you’re not quite prepared—we’ll explain everything you need to know.

 What is a W-2 Form?

-W-2 forms are an important part of employees’ tax filings, listing all wages and salary paid along with the amounts withheld for taxes and benefits.
-W-2 forms include information about your business and employee details along with how much employees earn (including tip income), how much they withhold for tax (as specified on their W-4 form) plus social security and Medicare contributions, also factoring in retirement and special benefits plans.
-A W-2 form is required for all employees.
-However, for independent contractors, for whom taxes are not withheld, an employer is required instead to submit a 1099NEC form, which simply reports payments.
+W-2 forms are an important part of employees’ tax filings.
+They detail all wages and salary paid, along with the amounts withheld for taxes and benefits and other information such as imputed income.
+Form W-2 includes information about your company and employee details along with how much employees earn (including tip income), how much they withhold for tax (as specified on their Form W-4) plus Social Security and Medicare contributions.
+A W-2 form is mandatory for all employees, and an especially important distinction to pay attention to is the word “employees.”
+Independent contractors—such as freelance graphic designers or bookkeepers— who you do not withhold payroll taxes for, receive a 1099-NEC form, which simply reports payments over $600 in a calendar year.
 (Here’s how to figure out whether someone is an employee or an independent contractor.)

-To ensure employees can file their tax returns on time, the IRS requires that employers prepare W-2 forms and provide them to employees on or before February 1.
-So that an employee’s tax returns can be verified, additional copies must be sent to the Social Security Administration (also by February 1) and, in some cases, to state-level administration.
+To ensure employees can file their tax returns on time, the IRS requires that employers prepare W-2 forms and provide them to employees on or before February 1 of the year following the tax year.
+So that an employee’s tax returns can be verified, copies must also be sent to the Social Security Administration (also by February 1) and, in some cases, to state-level administration.

 Here’s where all the W-2 copies go: